Jump to content

 / Increase/decrease volume

-CTurn subtitles on/off (or open menu if multiple options are available)
+CTurn subtitles on/off (or open the menu if there are several options)

 AOpen subtitle style menu